Barney Miller: Death of Jack Soo

 Toward the end of the fourth year, Jack Soo was diagnosed with esophageal cancer and was absent for the last five episodes of the 1977–78 season.
 To help fill the void during his medical leave, actress Mari Gorman was brought in for three installments as Officer Roslyn Licori.
 Cast member Ron Carey's role of Officer Carl Levitt was also expanded at this time to compensate for Soo's absence.
 Soo returned to Barney Miller at the start of the 1978–79 season but his cancer had already metastasized and spread very quickly.
-As a result, he was only able to complete nine episodes that year.
+As a result, he only completed nine episodes that year.
 By the time he taped his last appearance, which was the installment "The Vandal" that aired on November 9, 1978, Soo's illness was quite evident from his rapid weight loss.
 Two months later, he died on January 11, 1979, at the age of 61.
 The fifth-season finale "Jack Soo: A Retrospective" aired on May 17, 1979, and was a tribute to him.
 For this installment, the cast of Barney Miller led by Hal Linden appeared as themselves on the 12th Precinct office set as they fondly shared stories and reminiscences about Soo as an actor.
 At the end of the episode, the cast raised their coffee cups in loving memory of Jack Soo.